the-sauce/OSATC/README.md

 We note that while she predicts a change of her hidden state `*Hs → *Hs'`, her actual hidden state `Hs` is not affected that way by her prediction.
 This change only manifests once she is actually seeing the color red.
 This means that there is a brain state associated with seeing the color red that she knows about and can functionally predict and destribe, but cannot reach (experience) without actually observing the color red.

-Thinking about a brain state is different from experiencing (accessing it).
+Thinking about a brain state is different from experiencing (accessing) them.